benmiller314/dsam2024fall/uploads/letter-from-ben-2024.md

 digital machines to make some aspect of that source material more tangible, visible, accessible, present.

-Maybe some of you are already thinking of what your sources could be;
-maybe you have questions that will lead you to define that source material, or maybe you have some material in mind to work with, and want the machines to help you find the questions.
-Either approach is fine!
-In my experience, those are two poles of an alternating current that powers most projects, including writing projects: exhibits need arguments for interpretation, arguments need exhibits for evidence.
-Wherever you start, you'll likely need to go both ways.
+Maybe some of you are already thinking of what your sources could be; maybe you have questions that will lead you to define that source material; or maybe you have some material in mind to work with, and want the machines to help you find the questions.
+In my experience, these are the poles of an alternating current that powers most projects, including writing projects: exhibits need arguments for interpretation, and arguments need exhibits for evidence.
+So wherever you start, you’ll likely need to go both ways.

 That's one reason the independent projects for this class are designed to be produced through *iterations*: you really, truly, don't want to